Who is the Prime Ministers of Pakistan (1947–2026)

 Who is the Prime Ministers of Pakistan?

-In 2025, Shehbaz Sharif is the Prime Minister of Pakistan, having won a second term after the February 2024 elections.
-He leads a coalition government and focuses on economic reforms, foreign relations, and development projects, including a $20 billion World Bank funding plan.
+As the head of the government, he leads a coalition administration and focuses on key areas such as economic reforms, foreign policy, and development initiatives, including a $20 billion World Bank funded infrastructure and social development plan.

 Who is the President of Pakistan?